Find It Locally

 Find Local FoodPara leer este anuncio en Español, haz clic aquí.

 CISA’s Field Notes is a live storytelling event celebrating the many ways local food and farming leave their mark on our lives and in our communities.
-After a pandemic hiatus, Field Notes returns in person to the Academy of Music Theatre in Northampton on Sunday, April 30th.
+We’re back for a 5th show next March at the Academy of Music Theatre in Northampton, and we’re looking for storytellers!

 Laurie Cuevas of Thomas Farm (Field Notes 2018)